The Zygon Invasion: Critical reception

 "The Zygon Invasion" received positive reviews.
 Based on 18 critic reviews, the episode holds a score of 94% on Rotten Tomatoes, with an average score of 7.74/10.
 The site's consensus reads "With "The Zygon Invasion," Doctor Who delivers a thrilling episode that pays special attention to character development and the consequences of time travel".
 Aspects of the episode particularly praised by critics included the characterisation of Osgood, the cliffhanger ending and the political themes running through the episode.

 Tim Martin of The Daily Telegraph awarded the episode four stars out of five, particularly praising Osgood's characterisation as "Earnest, resourceful and an unabashed superfan".
 Ross Ruediger of New York magazine highly acclaimed the episode, awarding it five stars out of five.
 He opened his review by saying that the episode "arguably became the most important Doctor Who episode since “Vincent and the Doctor” tackled depression back in 2010".
 He also praised Harness' script, saying he did "a great job" with the character of Osgood, and praised the Zygons as "frankly pretty terrifying".
 He also praised Clara's plot twist, by stating "The episode’s greatest triumph in this area is what was done with Clara, which is shocking on the first viewing and masterful on a second".
 Scott Collura of IGN also praised the episode, awarding it a score of 7.8, deemed as a "Good" score.
 He particularly praised the character of Osgood in the episode and the "refugee subtext", while stating that it "poses some thought-provoking questions".

 Kaite Welsh of IndieWire highly acclaimed the episode, awarding it a grade of A++, the highest grade possible.
 Calling the episode a "classic", she further said that it "more than lives up to the hype, with some stellar political commentary, brilliant performances and some very creepy child actors".
 She further praised the episode's political themes by saying "The parallels between immigration debates aren't exactly subtle here, but they're so well-drawn it's impossible to mind".
 Alasdair Wilkins of The A.V.
 Club also enjoyed the episode, awarding it a B+ grade.
 He said that the episode "is methodical in how it paces the setup for next week's story...
 But no matter, because there are still plenty of some standout scenes here, in particular Hitchley's standoff with his mother in front of the church".
 He closed his review by saying "the only real questions to answer are does this episode generate anticipation for next week, and does this episode position 'The Zygon Inversion' to go to places and explore things it couldn’t reach if it weren’t the back half of a two-parter?
 I’d say yes on both counts".

 In print

-A novelisation of this episode and "The Zygon Inversion" written by Peter Harness will be released in paperback 13 July 2023 under the title The Zygon Invasion as part of the Target Collection.
+A novelisation of this episode and "The Zygon Inversion" written by Peter Harness was released in paperback on the 13th of July 2023 under the title The Zygon Invasion as part of the Target Collection.